Originally published on 14th March 2019

 2. GARMENT REQUIREMENTS

 Consider the practical needs of different personnel and job roles, but avoid being too specific about the visual design at this stage as we will move onto this in Step 5.
 Here your focus should be on functionality, durability, protection and comfort.
-Additionally, consider the contexts in which the uniform will need to be effective; for example, outdoors or indoors, in hot or cold weather, during the day or at night, for manual work or office-based roles.
+Additionally, consider the environments in which the uniform will need to be effective; for example, outdoors or indoors, in hot or cold weather, during the day or at night, for manual work or office-based roles.

 7. FINALISE THE UNIFORM